mikaelsundell/brawtool/README.md

 Introduction
 ------------

-brawtool is a set of utilities for processing braw encoded images
+brawtool is a set of utilities for processing braw encoded images.

 Building
 --------